-The operator of Macau casino venue the Grand Emperor Hotel, Hong-listed firm Emperor Entertainment Hotel Ltd, says it is buying for the equivalent of about US$268 million, a portfolio of three hospitality-related properties in Hong Kong from its parent company, Emperor International Holdings Ltd.
+The operator of Macau casino venue the Grand Emperor Hotel, Hong Kong-listed firm Emperor Entertainment Hotel Ltd, says it is buying for the equivalent of about US$268 million, a portfolio of three hospitality-related properties in Hong Kong from its parent company, Emperor International Holdings Ltd.

 The acquisition is via Emperor Entertainment purchasing the entire equity interest in a subsidiary of Emperor International, plus a loan due to the parent.
 The transaction involves a consideration of approximately HKD2.08 billion (US$267.8 million), the vendor and the purchaser said in a joint filing to the Hong Kong bourse on Tuesday.

 The document added that, “in recognition of support” by Emperor Entertainment’s shareholders, the company’s board was proposing to declare a special dividend of HKD0.05 per share.
 Emperor International also proposed to pay a special dividend, amounting to HKD0.01 per share.

 Emperor Entertainment runs the 311-room Grand Emperor Hotel on Macau peninsula.
 As of September 30, 2020, the property’s casino – operating under the SJM Holdings Ltd gaming licence – had 67 mass-market tables, capacity for 180 slot machine seats, and a self-managed VIP gaming room with 10 tables.
 The firm also operates the non-gaming IHM hotel on Macau’s Taipa Island.

 Emperor International has a stake of around 70.3 percent in Emperor Entertainment, according to Tuesday’s filing.

 The Hong Kong properties involved in the deal are the 299-guest-room Emperor Hotel; and two service apartment buildings.
 All are located on Hong Kong island.